 1.2 Units-The values stated in either SI units or inchpound units are to be regarded separately as standard.
-The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in nonconformance with the standard.
+The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined.